Print3M/print3m.github.io/_notes/windows/local/access-control-model.md

 ## 4. Special accounts

 ### 4.1.
 SYSTEM
-SYSTEM is internal account which doesn't show up in User Manager.
+SYSTEM is an internal account which doesn't show up in User Manager.

 - the highest privilege level in the Windows user model.
 - used by the OS and by services running under Windows.